Understanding 2.6 as an Improper Fraction: A complete walkthrough

 Why is 13/5 an Improper Fraction?

 13/5 is classified as an improper fraction because the numerator (13) is greater than the denominator (5).
-This indicates that the fraction represents a value greater than one whole unit.
+In practice, this indicates that the fraction represents a value greater than one whole unit.
 In fact, 13/5 is equal to 2 and 3/5, or 2.6.

 Visual Representation

 Imagine you have 5 equal sized slices of pizza.
 13/5 means you have 13 of these slices.
-This is more than two whole pizzas (10 slices).
+So this is more than two whole pizzas (10 slices).
 You have two complete pizzas (10/5) and 3 slices remaining (3/5).

 Solving Problems Using Improper Fractions